Geal/pod/README.md

 # Unit tests

 To prevent regressions in the compiler while adding features, unit tests are stored in `tests/unit`.
-To launch them, use the `lanuch_tests` script at the repository's root, or launch an individual file like this:
+To launch them, use the `launch_tests` script at the repository's root, or launch an individual file like this:

   $ php tests/unit/Preprocessor.Test.php